395t/review-assignments/_summaries/wu2021rethinking_2.md

 ![Alt Text](wu2021_1d.PNG)

-The paper proposes scenarios where mini-batch statistics during inference; however, this approach is not desirable ebcause it removes independence across sample predictions.
+The paper proposes scenarios where mini-batch statistics during inference; however, this approach is not desirable because it removes independence across sample predictions.
 Instead, the paper looks into a variant of BatchNorm that can use population statistics during training - FrozenBN.
 This approach uses fixed population statistics which used without standard BatchNorm can lead to performance drop.
 Therefore, it is more commonly used after training a model with regular BatchNorm, such as on the laast 20 epochs.
 This method reduced validation error when compared to a reguarly trained model.
 This method also reduced train-test inconsistency due to training on population statistics.

 ![Alt Text](wu2021_1i.PNG)